alessandro-maccario/ScrapingPyDogs/README.md

 Photo by James Barker on Unsplash

 # ScrapingPyDogs
-Scraping dogs information from a dog website to use it for a MySql database
+Scraping dogs information from a website to use it for a MySql database, to show my knowledge of Python and MySQL.